public-broadcasting/bbc-sounds-community-edition-for-sonos/README.md

 > [!CAUTION]
-> With the Sonos update announced for May 7, 2024, as reported by <a href="https://www.theverge.com/2024/4/10/24125866/sonos-new-app-features">The Verge</a>, this integration will become obsolete.
+> With the Sonos update announced for May 7, 2024, as reported by <a href="https://www.theverge.com/2024/4/10/24125866/sonos-new-app-features">The Verge</a>, this integration will become deprecated.

 # BBC Sounds (Community Edition) for Sonos